dayzongithub/dayznotes/README.md

 - Making/using fishing net?
 Dunno how to use nets yet. -
 - You can craft a fishing hook from the bones of a slaughtered animal with a hunting knife.
 - You can add worms, dug up with a shovel, to the fishing hook.
 Haven't been able to fish yet.
 Maybe with sewing kit?
 - Growing seeds is started by digging a growing patch with a shovel.
-You can find "Garden Lime" fertilizer in sheds sometimes, which can be added to the growing patch.
+Add any found seeds to it and give the patch a good bunch of water till it starts to grow.
+You can find "Garden Lime" fertilizer in sheds sometimes, which can be added to the growing patch for quicker/beter results probably.
+I've been able to grow tomatos and pumpkins in a one or two ingame days.

 ### Hunting tips
 - You can't cook with just a pot an some steak.
 What do you need then?
-Campfire tripod maybe?
+Campfire tripod?
+Water?

+### Maintenance tips.

+Everything wears down even your favorite gear
+- You can mend backbacks with a leather sewing kit.
+- You can fix clothes with a regular sewing kit.
+- You can clean your guns with a gun cleaning kit.

+### Gun tips
+- Guns are loud and will attract a lot of attention from both zombies and humans.
+- Even if you manage to find a silencer they sometimes seem bugged causing them not to work.